Harimadhav122/targeting-service/README.md

 # delivery-service

     A delivery service is the microservice where an app/game is going to make a request.
-Every request should contain the App ID, OS and Country information.Based on the rules in the targeting service, the delivery service will respond with a list of active campaigns to a particular user where the targeting rules are valid.
+    Every request should contain the App ID, OS and Country information.
+    Based on the rules in the targeting service, the delivery service will respond with a list of active campaigns to a particular user where the targeting rules are valid.

  ## Run